annaphp/spring_notes/spring_review_answers.md

 What is view resolver?
+- View Resolver is a bean that maps view names with actual views and renders views.

 What is servlet filter?
 How is it similar to AOP?
+- With a servlet filter you can intercept http requests.

 Describe request flow through SpringMVC framework, in as much details as possible, draw a diagram.
+- DispatcherServlet receives a requests, and with a help of hendler mapping it sends the request to the appropriate controller.
+Controller processes the request and returns a view.
+ViewResolver maps a view name with an actual view and returns that view.

 What is a controller?
+- Controller is a class that processes the http requests and returns view names.

 How to configure a controller?
 What annotation can we have in a controller?
+- @Controller

 What is ui.model?
+- is a model that is used in view

 What is a view template?